Why should tech women care about upgrading their skills?

 So, when you have 52 weeks or one year of maternity leave, this is enough time to rest from your busy schedule and while at it, upgrade your tech skills.
 But why should you care about improving your tech skills and getting certified?

 A tech career is demanding and requires constant improvement on your part to help the organisation experience growth too.
 And now that you have added responsibilities, you may be looking for higher salary prospects through promotion or a new job.
 Use the time of break wisely to acquire online certification by taking online courses, researching and joining discussions and networking clubs in your line of work.
+If you’re wondering, what is a tech grad scheme?
+A tech grad scheme is a training program that involves learning all about work-related technology projects.

 Learning new skills before resuming work helps to keep up with the ever-changing technology trends and best practices in your field.
 Earning a certification will get you up to speed and demonstrate to your employer that you’re proactive about staying updated with the industry changes.